 3.3 Mung Bean Sprout Soup

-This nourishing soup is simple to prepare and highlights the mild flavor of mung bean sprouts.
-It’s perfect for a light meal or as a soothing addition on a chilly day.
+This soup is light, easy, and shows off the mild taste of mung bean sprouts.
+Perfect for a chilly night or a quick meal.

 Ingredients